backupbrew/switchbrew/Homebrew Menu.md

 If you have targets where file\_extension and filename both have the same extension, the filename target should be located before that file\_extension target in the cfg.
 Targets which have both file\_extension and filename settings are ignored.
+Each target must have either a file\_extension or filename setting.

 Sample fileassoc file: